-Complaints about the label on the food being incorrect are investigated by the Essex County Council Trading Standards Department, their website i in Related Content, or you can phone them on 0345 603 7625 or send them an e-mail at firstname.lastname@example.org
+If you have a complaint about the label on a food item this is investigated by Essex County Council Trading Standards Department phone 0345 603 7625 or send them an e-mail at firstname.lastname@example.org

 I work in a food premises and I have an upset stomach and diarrhoea what should I do?

-People who work with open food when they have an upset stomach or diarrhoea can pass on their germs to other people through contact with the food or surfaces they are using.
+People who work with open food when they have an upset stomach or diarrhoea can pass on their germs to other people through contact with the food or surfaces, they touch.

-- You must tell your boss manager straight away, if you are ill or have been ill because you can still carry germs even after you are better.
+- You must tell your manager straight away, if you are ill or have been ill because you can still pass on germs after you are better.

-- Managers must not allow their staff back to work around open food for at least 48 hours from when the symptoms stop naturally not through taking medicine.
+- Managers must not allow staff back to work around open food for at least 48 hours from when the symptoms stop naturally not through taking medicine

-- People who work around food must always wash and dry their hands before handling food or food surfaces and especially after going to the toilet.
+- If you work around food you must always wash and dry your hands before you handle food or touch food surfaces, and especially after you have been to the toilet.